duggabe/gr-control/README.md

 This is a modular design allowing various transmit and receive programs to operate with a common station control program.
 It is a "plug and play" concept.

 The package uses three separate processes which **run concurrently:** station control, a receiver, and a transmitter.
 They all can be on the same computer or on two or three separate computers according to the users needs.
 It has been tested with GNU Radio version 3.9.0.RC0, but can be adapted to 3.8 versions.
+An ADALM-Pluto can be substituted for the USRP.
+Other hardware can be used as well, but has not been tested.

 ## Installation